Adirondacks Travel Guide

 The Adirondack Mountains are home to a variety of attractions and things to do.
 The term "vacation" was actually invented in the Adirondacks!
 The region has a small year-round population, few cities and a diverse natural landscape, making it an ideal place to experience a getaway.
 Whether you are looking for a quiet retreat, a romantic getaway or an active holiday, you can find a variety of options here.

 There are numerous ways to experience the Adirondacks, from hiking and mountain biking to skiing.
-If you're a history buff, you can visit the Olympic Centre and learn about the region's Olympic past.
+If you’re a history buff, you can visit The Olympic Center and learn about the region’s Olympic past.
 This building was where the US won the first-ever gold medal in hockey at the 1920s, and you can view the training center used by the Olympic team.

 If you're a fan of food, there are plenty of restaurants and wine-tasting rooms in the area.
 You can even try the famous pastries at the Blue Brothers Bakery.
 This bakery is owned by a man with a beard who loves blues and rock.